Karl Pearson: Einstein and Pearson's work

 When the 23-year-old Albert Einstein started the Olympia Academy study group in 1902, with his two younger friends, Maurice Solovine and Conrad Habicht, his first reading suggestion was Pearson's The Grammar of Science.
 This book covered several themes that were later to become part of the theories of Einstein and other scientists.
 Pearson asserted that the laws of nature are relative to the perceptive ability of the observer.
-Irreversibility of natural processes, he claimed, is a purely relative conception.
+Irreversibility of natural processes, he argued, is a purely relative conception.
 An observer who travels at the exact velocity of light would see an eternal now, or an absence of motion.
 He speculated that an observer who travelled faster than light would see time reversal, similar to a cinema film being run backwards.
 Pearson also discussed antimatter, the fourth dimension, and wrinkles in time.